Floyd Mayweather Jr. vs. Robert Guerrero

+Floyd Mayweather Jr. vs. Robert Guerrero, billed as May Day, was a professional boxing match contested on May 4, 2013, for the WBC and vacant The Ring welterweight championship.

+Background

+Since moving up to Light middleweight to successfully challenge Miguel Cotto in May 2012, Floyd Mayweather Jr. had spent two months in jail for domestic abuse.
+Since his release in August, he spend the rest of the year inactive.

+In the meantime Robert Guerrero had defeated Selçuk Aydın to become the WBC's "interim" welterweight champion in July 2012, and in November he defended it by winning a unanimous decision over Andre Berto.
+In the aftermath he called out Mayweather saying, "Pretty Boy, let's do it."

+In February it was announced that Mayweather would make the first defence of his welterweight title against Guerrero in May, 19 months after he won the title from Victor Ortiz.

-Floyd Mayweather Jr. vs. Robert Guerrero, billed as May Day, was a boxing welterweight championship superfight for Mayweather Jr.'s WBC welterweight title and vacant The Ring welterweight title.
-The bout was held on May 4, 2013, in the MGM Grand Garden Arena at the MGM Grand Hotel & Casino in Las Vegas, Nevada, United States on Showtime PPV.
+The bout was held on May 4, at the MGM Grand Garden Arena at the MGM Grand Hotel & Casino in Las Vegas, Nevada, United States on Showtime PPV.
 The bout was the first major televised fight of Mayweather's career to not be aired on HBO PPV.
 The card featured some of the rising stars of Mayweather Promotions: J'Leon Love, Badou Jack, Luis Arias, Ronald Gavril and Lanell Bellows.
-Mayweather won via unanimous decision with Guerrero winning the first 3 rounds, before Mayweather adjusted and won from the 4th to 12th round.

-Reception
+At Mayweather's insistent a rematch clause was included in the contract.

+The fight

+The first couple rounds were fairly even, with Mayweather attempting to counter and time Guerrero, while Guerrero was attempting to drive Mayweather to the ropes and make it a rough fight.
+After the first couple rounds, Mayweather was in complete control, almost hitting Guerrero at will with right hand leads, counters, hooks, and effectively timing Guerrero the rest of the fight.

+At the end of 12 rounds, Mayweather won the fight on all three scorecards 117–111.

 Mayweather's assistant trainer (his father) advised him onto a very defensive strategy, saying that "the less you get hit, the longer you last".
 This style of fighting elicited boos from the crowd especially during the 11th and 12th round when Floyd may have believed he had the score "locked up" already and didn't need to win any more rounds, saying that "When you're up on the cards, box smart."

+Throughout the fight, Mayweather landed 195 punches to 113 for Guerrero.

 Fight earnings

-Floyd Mayweather equaled his own all time base purse record with a guaranteed $32 million.
+Floyd Mayweather equalled his own all time base purse record with a guaranteed $32 million.
 Robert Guerrero was guaranteed $3 million.